British sitcom: Hi-de-Hi!

 Set in 1959–60 in a fictional holiday camp, Hi-de-Hi! was filmed on location at the real Warner's Holiday Centre at Dovercourt Bay.
-It ran for 58 episodes (1980–1988) on the BBC and is often repeated.
+It ran for 58 episodes in 9 series (1980–1988) on the BBC and is often repeated.
 It was co-written by Jimmy Perry, based on his experience as a Butlin's Redcoat, and director-producer David Croft.
 With its ensemble cast comprising Paul Shane, Simon Cadell, Ruth Madoc, Jeffrey Holland, Su Pollard, and David Griffin, the series gained large audiences and won a BAFTA for Best Comedy Series in 1984.
 In a 2008 poll on Channel 4, "Hi-de-Hi!" was voted the 35th most popular comedy catchphrase.
 According to comedy researcher Mark Lewisohn, "Plots became somewhat outlandish during the latter episodes and by the time the BBC called it a day in 1988, it is arguable that the show had already outstayed its welcome by a good couple of years.
 All in all, though, this was a good British sitcom."